The DriveScale System

 The economic benefits of being able to quickly respond to changing application requirements using existing infrastructure are considerable.
 DriveScale customers have seen up to 70% savings with higher compute utilization for multiple workloads and save up to 33% with a reduced footprint, reduced costs on power and cooling with denser CPUs.

-The DriveScale System consists of:
+The DriveScale System consists of the:

 - DriveScale Management Console

 - DriveScale Software Agent

 - DriveScale Central